Regulatory constraints hit your IT!

 - Coarse or fine grained metering facilities to establish usage parameters for PaaS tenants

-Most organizations will see the cost reduction and increase in agility once they start implementing PaaS solutions.
+Most organizations will see a reduction in costs and an increase in agility once they start implementing PaaS solutions.
 Organizations that will benefit the most often have one or more of the following characteristics:

 - High operational costs.
 The net reduction of administrators for a set of applications has a measurable impact on the bottom line.